Survivor: We're going to die here, aren't we?

 - Scar from Fullmetal Alchemist has dedicated his life to killing every state alchemist and singlehandedly defeating the nation of Amestris, to avenge their genocide of Ishval.

 - Towards the end of the 2003 anime version, the Elric brothers take it upon themselves to hunt down and destroy all the homunculi.

-- The Gantz hunters hunt all sorts of things.
+- The cast of Gantz are alien hunters.
 They don't know why, hell, they don't even know what they're hunting half the time.

 - After the Eclipse from Berserk, Guts becomes the Black Swordsman, dedicating himself to hunting down the demonic Apostles of the Godhand and putting them to the sword.
 He also seeks revenge upon Griffith for the betrayal that led to having the Brand of Sacrifice put on his neck and the utter destruction of his last group of True Companions, not to mention his lover being driven insane.

 - Kurapika from Hunter × Hunter is dedicated to hunting down the Phantom Troupe, Genei Ryodan, (also known as The Spider, each member being a leg) the villainous True Companions who are responsible for making Kurapika Last of His Kind.

 - His vendetta reaps about four of the ten of them dead and their leader out of play for a considerable period.
 We visit them beating up a splinter group of the Big Bads of the arc-after-next just because Togashi wanted to play with them and their powers more.
 He has a tendency to bond with his villains.